afni/afni/doc/SphinxDocs/FATCAT/MakingROIs.rst

    :width: 80%
    :align: center

-   Basic voxel terminology, and its use in defining three standard, symmetric (nearest-)neighborhoods for an individual voxel.
-The central voxel is darkened, with each type of neighborhood depicted in a 3D, high-tec, separated image.
+   *Basic voxel terminology, and its use in defining three standard, symmetric (nearest-)neighborhoods for an individual voxel.
+The central voxel is darkened, with each type of neighborhood colored in a 3D, high-tec, separated image.*

 For example, the default in each of AFNI's ``3dClustSim`` and the Clusterize function is a face-wise neighbor definition.
 The same is